Icing on the Cake: Plot

 Finally, Henry goes to see Betty in her office and tells her that he hated that she had to leave so soon last night, so he invites her to have lunch with Charlie and him, but Betty tells him that it is not good for her to hang out with the two of them and she just can’t do that right now.
 She informs him that right now they can only be two people that happen to work in the same building.
 As Henry gives her a slice of birthday cake and leaves, Betty instantly threw it away without him noticing.

 Production

 Viewers hear Amanda's last name during this episode.
 Though it sounded like 'Tanner' it was shown to be 'Tanen' in the 21st episode Secretaries' Day, where a screen shot of Amanda's acting reel shows her name to be spelled 'Tanen'.

-The silver latex "Amanda Dress" was custom made by Syren.com in Los Angeles.
-Also in a deleted scene that is featured on the DVD, it would be Betty who would tease Amanda while she was wearing that dress.